jindrichmynarz/sparql-features/README.md

 For each feature, the tool retrieves the number of its occurrences.
 For example, if we have a feature with the `<http://www.w3.org/1999/02/22-rdf-syntax-ns#type>` property and `<http://schema.org/Organization>` object, then the frequency would be computed as the number of distinct bindings of `?resource` in the triple pattern `?resource <http://www.w3.org/1999/02/22-rdf-syntax-ns#type> <http://schema.org/Organization> .`.
 Conversely, if we have a feature with the `<http://www.w3.org/2004/02/skos/core#related>` property and `<http://example.com/concept/1234>`, then the frequency would be computed for the triple pattern `<http://example.com/concept/1234> <http://www.w3.org/2004/02/skos/core#related> ?resource .`.

-The output is serialized into a TSV file, where each line contains a feature and its frequency in the dataset in question.
+Feature extraction (`--task features`) produces a TSV file with features per single resource into the specified directory.
+These files are named with SHA1 hashes of resources' URIs.
+The output of feature statistics (`--task stats`) is serialized into a TSV file, where each line contains a feature and its frequency in the dataset in question.

 ## Usage